 In terms of more local history, it seems there was industrial unrest in late 17th-century Solingen.
 In particular, David Richardson mentions disputes involving hand forgers who objected to the emergence of small grinding machines; he suggests there were too many craftsmen and not enough work, a problem compounded by these ‘little wheels’ (Richardson, The Swordmakers of Shotley Bridge, 1973, p.15).
 Since the Thirty Years War ended in 1648, demand for swords might have declined, leading to unemployment, or underemployment at the very least.

 The rulers of England mainly feature the House of Stuart.
 However, a short period of sixty years from the mid-17th century onwards comprised numerous rulers (including parliament during the interregnum): Charles I, Oliver Cromwell, Richard Cromwell, Charles II, James II, Mary II & William III, Anne, and George I. This fast-moving array of rulers immediately gives a flavour of the turbulent times in England.
-Charles I and Oliver Cromwell are of particular interest, and they are discussed in Section 4.2 Swords in England.
+Charles I and Oliver Cromwell are of particular interest, and they are discussed in Swords in England.

 During the 17th century, England was at war with itself in three civil wars (1642–1651) and then in three wars with the Dutch Republic (1652–1674).
-It was buying most of its sword blades from Solingen, Prussia after finding those made in England to be inferior, and thousands of blades were imported.
+It was buying most of its sword blades from Solingen after finding those made in England to be inferior, and thousands of blades were imported.
 Because of protectionism and the high duties attached to imported blades, it was perhaps a short step to import more Solingen swordmakers.

 Some Solingen swordmakers went to Greenwich, London in 1603 and later moved to Hounslow Heath around 1629.
 According to Richard H. Bezdek, there was a schism in the Hounslow Heath group when ‘the parliamentary forces took over the blade and sword center at Hounslow’ (Bezdek, Swords and Sword Makers of England and Scotland, 2003, p.
 13).
 However, some of the swordmakers remained, including Johannes Dell (later Bell), who was one of the men who later went to Shotley Bridge.
 Bezdek states that swordmakers loyal to King Charles I went to Oxford, including Johannes Hoppe and Heinrich Hoppe, who later went to Shotley Bridge, while others from Hounslow were jailed for supporting the king.
 It is notable that although Bezdek claims some swordmakers worked with parliamentary forces and others followed the king, some of these men later came together to live and work in a small community in Shotley Bridge.
 This raises the question of whether their alleged support for one side or another was deeply ingrained, or simply a matter of convenience.
 Alternatively, it may be that whatever the swordmakers’ allegiances to English rulers, their native and religious bonds might have been foremost, with loyalty to their countrymen and fellow Lutherans taking priority.
-(Please note that I provide an update on this in my research findings, due to be published in Northern History.)
+(Please note that I provide an update on this in my research findings, which were published in Northern History.)

 Little is known about the early years of Shotley Bridge, not least because The Domesday Book left out Durham, Northumberland, Cumbria and Westmoreland.
 The 12th-century Boldon Buke records the See of Durham but does not mention Shotley Bridge specifically.
 However, it does mention nearby Medomsley (Greenwell [trans.], The Boldon Buke, p.
 66), which suggests that the area was too sparsely populated to mention, or was possibly included within the Chapelry of Medomsley.